How Paul McCartney Finally Ended the Beatles For Good

 Q: “Do you foresee a time when Lennon-McCartney becomes an active songwriting partnership again?”

-There will never be another, we can only be glad they were here as long as they were.
+And, with that, it was over.
+We can only be glad the Beatles were here as long as they were.